Li Na, Mary Pierce, Kafelnikov head to Tennis Hall of Fame

-MELBOURNE, Australia — Li Na is the first player from Asia elected to the International Tennis Hall of Fame.
+MELBOURNE, Australia — Li Na already was the first tennis player born in Asia to win a Grand Slam singles title.
+Now she will be the first enshrined in the International Tennis Hall of Fame.

-She joins Mary Pierce and Yevgeny Kafelnikov in the Class of 2019, which was announced Monday at the Australian Open.
+Li was joined by Mary Pierce and Yevgeny Kafelnikov in the hall’s Class of 2019, which was announced Monday at the Australian Open.

-All three players won a pair of Grand Slam singles titles — one at Melbourne Park and the other at Roland Garros.
+All three won a pair of major titles — one at Melbourne Park and the other at Roland Garros.

-Li retired in 2014 at age 32 because of recurring knee injuries.
-She won the 2011 French Open and 2014 Australian Open, making her the first tennis player born in Asia to collect a major singles title and helping grow the sport in her native China.
+Li retired in 2014 at age 32 because of recurring knee injuries, eight months after winning that year’s Australian Open and rising to a career-high No. 2 in the WTA ranking.
+Her first Slam trophy came at the 2011 French Open, where she defeated four top-10 opponents along the way.
+She also was the runner-up in Australia twice.

-Kafelnikov won the 1996 French Open and 1999 Australian Open, while Pierce was the champion at the 1995 Australian Open and 2000 French Open.
+Those on-court achievements, along with Li’s engaging personality, helped spur interest in tennis at home in China.

 The induction ceremony is July 20 at the hall in Newport, Rhode Island.